cvxgrp/scs/README.md

     cases where the workspace does not need to be reused.
 All inputs must have memory allocated before this call.

 The data matrix `A` is specified in column-compressed format and the vectors `b` and `c` are specified as dense arrays.
 The solutions `x` (primal), `s` (slack), and `y` (dual) are returned as dense arrays.
-Cones are specified as the struct above, the rows of `A` must correspond to the cones in the exact order as specified by the cone struct (i.e. put linear cones before second-order cones etc.).
+Cones are specified as the struct defined in `include/scs.h`, the rows of `A` must correspond to the cones in the exact order as specified by the cone struct (i.e. put linear cones before second-order cones etc.).

 **Warm-start**

-You can warm-start SCS (supply a guess of the solution) by setting warm_start in ScsData to `1` and supplying the warm-starts in the ScsSolution struct (`x`,`y`, and `s`).
+You can warm-start SCS (supply a guess of the solution) by setting `warm_start` in the ScsData struct to `1` and supplying the warm-starts in the ScsSolution struct (`x`,`y`, and `s`).
 All inputs must be warm-started if any one is.
 These are used to initialize the iterates in `scs_solve`.

 **Re-using matrix factorization**

 If using the direct version you can factorize the matrix once and solve many times.
-Simply call scs_init once, and use `scs_solve` many times with the same workspace, changing the input data `b` and `c` (and optionally warm-starts) for each iteration.
-See run_scs.c for an example.
+Simply call `scs_init` once, and use `scs_solve` many times with the same workspace, changing the input data `b` and `c` (and optionally warm-starts) for each iteration.

 **Using your own linear system solver**

-To use your own linear system solver simply implement all the methods and the two structs in `include/linSys.h` and plug it in.
+To use your own linear system solver simply implement all the methods and the two structs in `include/linsys.h` and plug it in.

-**Solving SDPs**

-In order to solve SDPs you must have BLAS and LAPACK installed.
-Edit `scs.mk` to set `USE_LAPACK = 1` and point to the location of these libraries.
-Without these you can still solve problems using the other cones.
+**BLAS / LAPACK install error**

+If you get an error like `cannot find -lblas` or `cannot find -llapack`, then you need to install blas and lapack and / or update your environment variables to point to the install locations.